Jordache Ellapen

 Biography:

-I am an assistant professor of Feminist Studies in Culture and Media.
-A native from South Africa, living and working in Toronto, I am interested in the relationship between aesthetics, race, and politics in South Africa and the African Diaspora.
-As an interdisciplinary scholar, I am interested in transnational theories and methods informed by Black studies, African studies, Diaspora studies, Gender studies, and Sexuality/Queer studies.
-My research and teaching interests include Black queer performance and aesthetic practices; Afro-Indian cultural production; Afro-queer-diasporic film and photography; aesthetics, archives, and affect; Black Sexual Cultures; and race, pleasure, and pornography.
-I have also published on South African cinema and Nigerian video-films.
-My research and teaching are invested in examining the relationship between aesthetics, visuality, and decolonization.
+Dr. Jordache Ellapen is an assistant professor of Feminist Studies in Culture and Media.
+A native from South Africa, living and working in Toronto, he is interested in the relationship between aesthetics, race, and politics in South Africa and the African Diaspora.
+As an interdisciplinary scholar, he is interested in transnational theories and methods informed by Black studies, African studies, Diaspora studies, Gender studies, and Sexuality/Queer studies.
+His research and teaching interests include Black queer performance and aesthetic practices; Afro-Indian cultural production; Afro-queer-diasporic film and photography; aesthetics, archives, and affect; Black Sexual Cultures; and race, pleasure, and pornography.
+He has also published on South African cinema and Nigerian video-films.
+His research and teaching are invested in examining the relationship between aesthetics, visuality, and decolonization.

 Education:

-MA.
-Cinema Studies, New York University, Tisch School of the Arts
+MA in Cinema Studies (New York University, Tisch School of the Arts)

 Recent publications include: